ruska2/Sokoban-Solver/README.md

 # SokobanSolver
-Solver for sockoban game, with minisat
+Solver for sokoban game, using minisat.